Grant-Nelson/drOpenAPI/README.md

 # DrOpenAPI

+Need an MD?
-A simple markdown generator for an OpenAPI bundle
+Dr OpenAPI is a simple markdown generator for an OpenAPI bundle.